COVID-19 Resources: Learn more from Division of Public Health More Info

 “When kids and their families face foundational challenges, each adversity deepens all of the others in a geometric – and often generational – erosion of opportunity,” Tracey has said.
 “So to be effective—and to be efficient— the efforts to alleviate those challenges must also be interconnected and mutually reinforcing.”
 Tracey likens the coordinated approach of First Chance to the collaborative Family Services Cabinet Council, revived by Governor John Carney when he took office.

-A month after becoming the first lady of Delaware, Tracey left her job as a senior administrator at Wilmington Friends, after 15 years at the School, pointing to the “unique opportunity” presented for a partnership with John during his service as Governor.
-Prior to her work at Wilmington Friends, Tracey worked for 15 years on the staff of then-Senator Joe Biden—both in the District Office in Wilmington, Delaware, and on the Judiciary Committee staff during Senator Biden’s term as chairman.
-Tracey’s work focused on writing, with projects from correspondence and press releases to commemorative legislation and speech prep.
+A month after becoming First Lady of Delaware, Tracey left her job as a senior administrator at Wilmington Friends after 15 years at the School.
+Previously, Tracey had worked for 15 years on the staff of then-Senator Joe Biden—both in the District Office in Wilmington, Delaware, and on the Judiciary Committee staff during Senator Biden’s term as chairman.

 A proud native Delawarean, Tracey was born at the Dover Air Force Base and grew up in New Castle.
 She has a B.A. from the University of Pennsylvania, where she earned summa cum laude and Phi Beta Kappa honors and received the Ronald J. Caridi Memorial Award for scholarship.
 Tracey and John are the grateful parents of two grown sons.